tweedegolf/storage-abstraction/README.md

 Jurisdiction is optional, e.g. `eu`.

-It is not mandatory to set a value for `region` but if you do, use one of these:
+It is mandatory to set a value for `region`, use one of these:

 - `auto`
 - `wnam`